 Greece reports two more coronavirus fatalities, suspends all flights to Italy

-Greece said on Saturday it would suspend all flights that were still operating to and from Italy, after reporting two more fatalities from a coronavirus infection, raising the total number of deaths in the country to three.
+Greece said on Saturday it would suspend all flights that were still operating to and from Italy, after reporting two more fatalities from the coronavirus, raising the total number of deaths in the country to three.

-The deceased were two men, aged 67 and 90, both with serious underlying health problems, the Health Ministry said.
-There were 190 confirmed cases of coronavirus in Greece by late Friday.
-Greece has shut schools, bars, cafes, and shopping malls and has already suspended all flights to and from northern Italy until March 23 to combat the spread of coronavirus.
+The deceased were two men, aged 67 and 90, both with serious underlying health problems, the health ministry said.
+Greece has shut schools, bars, cafes and shopping malls and has already suspended all flights to and from northern Italy until March 23 to combat the spread of coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)